RCAIG/HybridNet-Mangrove-Mapping/README.md

 # A hybrid neural network for mangrove mapping considering tide states using Sentinel-2 imagery
 Author: Longjie Ye, Qihao Weng* | [link](https://www.sciencedirect.com/science/article/pii/S0034425725003219) Remote Sensing of Environment

-## Introduction
-Existing machine learning algorithms for mangrove mapping are incapable of delivering precise cartographic solutions under dynamic tidal conditions because of poor transferability.
-This study developed a generalized approach for large-area mangrove mapping using a hybrid neural network integrated with a vision transformer to effectively capture representative features.
-This project used Sentinel-2 imagery together with high-resolution Google Earth & UAV imagery to map the mangrove extent at a resolution of 10 meters for 2021.

-This project was built upon the Python & Pytorch environment.
-To reduce pre-training time, we used the model weights pre-trained on open-source datasets provided by the segmentation_models.pytorch library.

 ## Set up environment